 If you charged $1,000 per month, the difference between 1.99% and 2% per month would be a whopping 10 cents per month, or 1.20 per year.

-(* Added 10/2014: According to various online reports, certain existing Citi cardholders can now convert their card to this Citi Double Cash card.
+(Added 10/2014: According to various online reports, certain existing Citi cardholders can now convert their card to this Citi Double Cash card.
 Most success stories involve Citi Dividend and Citi ThankYou cards.
-Many Dividend holders got to keep their cash rewards balances; ThankYou cardholders must still have another linked ThankYou card or risk losing points.
-Some people got to keep their old number, others got new numbers.
-Speculation is that having a Mastercard helps in this regard.
-Most rejection stories involve the Citi Forward or Citi Simplicity cards.
+Many Dividend holders got to keep their cash rewards balances; ThankYou cardholders must still have another linked ThankYou card or risk losing unused points.
+Some people got to keep their old number, but you may get a new number especially if your current card isn’t a Mastercard.
+Many rejection stories involve the Citi Forward or Citi Simplicity cards.
 While there is uncertainty, it does appear worth a shot if you are interested.
 Converted cards are not eligible for the 0% interest for 15 months mentioned below.
-Call the number on the back of your card or their main line at 800-950-5114.)
+Call the number on the back of your card.)

 Obviously, you’ll want to pay in full every month (unless taking advantage of the 0% APR promo rate on purchases) as to not rack up interest charges which can quickly offset your cashback rewards.